davelovemartin/php-bootcamp/week-two/README.md

           die('There was an error running the query [' . $db->error . ']');
         }

-13. We now have a variable `$result` that contains a *mysqli_result object*, we can now loop through the result:
+13. We now have a variable `$result` that contains a *mysqli_result* object, we can now loop through the result:

   a.
 Delete the `$myArray` variable and the array of arrays we created last week,